cloudevents/sdk-ruby/README.md

     and building and pushing documentation.

 These tasks can also be performed manually by running the appropriate scripts locally.
-See `toys release prepare --help` and `toys release perform --help` for more information.
+See `toys release request --help` and `toys release perform --help` for more information.

 If a release fails, you may need to delete the release tag before retrying.